MicrosoftDocs/windows-itpro-docs/windows/client-management/bulk-enrollment-using-windows-provisioning-tool.md

 # Bulk enrollment using Windows Configuration Designer

 Bulk enrollment is an efficient way to set up a large number of devices to be managed by an MDM server without the need to re-image the devices.
-You can use the [Provisioning CSP](mdm/provisioning-csp.md) for bulk enrollment, except for the Azure Active Directory Join (Cloud Domain Join) enrollment scenario.
+You can use the [Provisioning CSP](mdm/provisioning-csp.md) for bulk enrollment, except for the Azure Active Directory Join enrollment scenario.

 ## Typical use cases